signalpoint/avatar/README.md

 Just provide a link to the `avatar` page path, and the user will be presented a form to manage their profile picture.

+Make sure you're running the latest version of the `Services` module for Drupal.

 ## Render Array
 ```
 content['my-picture'] = {